-- increase the number and diversity of Australian university undergraduates with Indo-Pacific capability
+- increased number and diversity of Australian university undergraduates with Indo-Pacific capability

-- deepen people-to-people and institutional relationships between Australia and the Indo-Pacific region, and
+- deeper people-to-people and institutional relationships between Australia and the Indo-Pacific region, and

 - students and alumni connected with leaders in government, business and civil society in the Indo-Pacific.